yashdha1/i-grep/README.md

 # Igrep
-## Provides pattern and semantic search functionality in a single Place.
+## Provides pattern and semantic search functionality in a single Place of pdf and images.
 > light weight
 >     ~100mb tess_fast model
 >     ~90mb mini model